 The following articles can help you to learn about the things we all can do to help protect our pond.
 Just click on one of the titles to open up the article or guide.

-Document | Link | File Type | Categories |
+Document | Link | File Type | Category |

 ---|---|---|---|

-Why You Should Be Concerned About Soil Erosion | General Information Guides, Managing the watershed to protect lakes | ||
+Why You Should Be Concerned About Soil Erosion | |||

-Understanding Environmental Laws and Requirements | General Information Guides, Managing the watershed to protect lakes | ||
+Understanding Environmental Laws and Requirements | |||

-Maine – A Geographical Perspective | General Information Guides, Managing the watershed to protect lakes | ||
+Maine – A Geographical Perspective | |||

-An Overview of Lake Ecology | General Information Guides, Managing the watershed to protect lakes | ||
+An Overview of Lake Ecology | |||

-Lakefront Property Owners Demand for Water Clarity | General Information Guides, Managing the watershed to protect lakes | ||
+Lakefront Property Owners Demand for Water Clarity | |||

-Impact of Development on Maine Surface Waters | General Information Guides, Managing the watershed to protect lakes | ||
+Impact of Development on Maine Surface Waters | |||

-Field Guide to Aquatic Phenomena | General Information Guides, Managing the watershed to protect lakes | ||
+Field Guide to Aquatic Phenomena | |||

-The Economic Impact of Lake Use and Water Quality | General Information Guides, Managing the watershed to protect lakes |
+The Economic Impact of Lake Use and Water Quality | |||

-Document | Link | File Type | Categories |
+Document | Link | File Type | Category |

 ---|---|---|---|

-Applying Fertilizers on Home Gardens | Managing your property, Property Management Guides | ||
+Applying Fertilizers on Home Gardens | |||

-Minimizing Erosion With Sediment Barriers and Mulching | Managing your property, Property Management Guides | ||
+Minimizing Erosion With Sediment Barriers and Mulching | |||

-Designing Your Landscape for Maine | Managing your property, Property Management Guides | ||
+Designing Your Landscape for Maine | |||

 Managing Roof Runoff on Homes With Gutters – 2 |